JINhuaqing/jinhuaqing.github.io/_pages/about.md

 News
 ====

+* 2025-11: Our paper "_High-dimensional inference for functional regression with an application to the Alzheimer's disease magnetoencephalography study_" has been accepted for publication in ***Biostatistics***.

 * 2025-09: I joined the Department of Statistics and Data Science at Tsinghua University as a tenure-track assistant professor.